-Today, organizations have to reinvent themselves continuously and to be dynamic enough to respond to the challenges they face.
-There are more and more organizations organizing in roles and circles to build a workplace where all people have autonomy, mastery and a sense of purpose.
+Today, organizations have to reinvent themselves continuously and be dynamic enough to respond appropriately to the challenges they face.
+There are more and more organizations structured with roles and circles to build a workplace where all people have autonomy, mastery and a sense of purpose.

-In such organization, power is distributed among employees, traditional managerial positions removed, and the remaining jobs were sorted into smaller, autonomous roles with related responsibilities.
-This roles are organized within autonomous circles.
-Within these self-organizing circles they discuss, set goals, make decisions and get the work done.
+In such organizations, power is distributed among employees, traditional managerial positions are removed, and the remaining jobs are sorted into smaller, autonomous roles with relating responsibilities.
+These roles are help within autonomous circles (teams).
+Within these self-organized circles the roles can communicate, collaborate, set goals, make decisions and get the work done.

-A circle can refer to a team and can be formed by grouping multiple roles together, with team members holding a number of different roles.
+A circle can be referred to as a team and can be formed by grouping multiple roles together, with team members holding a number of different roles.

-In Holaspirit, circles are nested, so they can form sub-circles.
+On Holaspirit, circles are nested, so they can form sub-circles.
 Circles can be permanent, or set up for a limited time, perhaps for interdisciplinary projects.
-The size of the circles decreases according to how far they are under the general circle.
-But they have full autonomy within their respective domains (areas of responsibility), provided their purpose contributes to that of their super-circle.
+The size of the circles decreases according to how deep they are in the general circle.
+But they have full autonomy within their respective domains (areas of responsibility), provided their purpose contributes to their parent-circle's purpose.

 Difference between a circle and a role

-A Circle is a Role that has expanded into more parts.
-A circle brings together different roles assigned to people that forms a team.
+A circle is basically a role that has expanded into more parts.
+A circle brings together different roles assigned to people that creates a team with the same purpose.

 Name: More than just an official job title or designation, this sums up the tasks and responsibilities of the employee who will be holding this position.

-Purpose: It should clarify the identity and intention of a role.
-The purpose orients the action of a role even absent any other explicit accountabilities, domains, policies, etc.
+Purpose: It clarifies the identity and intention of a role or circle.
+The purpose orients the action of a role or circle even without any other explicit accountabilities, domains or policies.

-Domain: It represents a distinct area of influence, control and decision making of a specific role.
+Domain: It represents a distinct area of influence, control and decision-making of a specific role.
+(Read more)

-Accountabilities.
-Each role is associated with sets of responsibilities.
+Accountabilities: Each role is associated with a set of responsibilities.
 This answers the question on what are the expected results associated with the role.

-How can I move the Roles/Policies from one Circle to another sub-Circle?
+How can I move a role from one circle to another?

-In some situation, your organization may want to restructure and move the policies and roles to others sub-circles in the organization to better fit the reality.
-Check out how you can move roles and policies from one sub-circle to another.
+In some situations, your organization may want to restructure itself and move its roles to others circles to better fit the reality.

-Can a user be part of Circle without holding a Role?
+Can a user be part of circle without being assigned a role?

-In some cases, a user may need to be part of the Circle even though he/she does not hold a Role.
-Holaspirit allows you to add members without role in a Circle.
-He/she can:
+In some cases, a user may need to be part of a circle even though they don't hold a role within it.
+Holaspirit allows you to add members without a role to circles.

-Every team has its own way of working and generally uses different tools.
+Every team has its own way of working and sometimes uses different tools.

-While one team may prefer Trello, another might use Slack and Jira.
+While one team may prefer Trello, another might use Slack or Jira.
 For this reason, every circle has the option of integrating whatever apps they prefer to use.
-This way, each circle can be as efficient as possible, even if their work style differs from the rest of the organization.
+This way, each circle can be efficiently productive, even if their work style differs from the rest of the organization.